sib-swiss/termal/roadmap.md

 Urgent
 ------

-1. [ ] Sequence numbers start at 1, but positions start at 0.
-Make up your mind, dude...

 Normal
 ------

+1. [x] Sequence numbers start at 1, but positions start at 0.
+Make up your mind, dude... => Sequence positions in the bottom panel now start at 1.

+1. [x] 'B' now toggles the zoom box (Maybe not very useful; I used it  mainly to check the ordering of sequences in the zoomed modes).

 1. [x] Ctrl-C quits.